How Tracking Website Traffic Is Useful To Business

-When you track your website traffic source and how they come to your site, it helps you to analyze so many aspects related to your marketing campaigns and web development.
-For instance information on the browser used helps you to focus on testing your website and make it work properly with the browsers your visitors use most.
+When you track your website traffic source and how they come to your site, it helps you to analyse so many aspects related to your marketing campaigns and web development.
+For instance, information on the browser used helps you to focus on testing your website and make it work properly with the browsers your visitors use most.
 Remember that your site can display well in, say, Internet Explorer (IE) and so funny or bad in another browser.
 That can make your visitors click away within 5 seconds or less.

 Statistics on the screen resolutions enable you to test your website so that it can display well on screen resolutions that your visitors popularly use.
-You have to optimize your screen resolutions to suit the majority of your website visitors.
+You have to optimise your screen resolutions to suit the majority of your website visitors.

 Information on where the visitors come from is so important in making useful marketing decisions that lead to the success of your business.

 4. Keyword or keyword phrase analysis

 Tracking your website traffic should also focus on studying the keywords searchers use to get to your website.
 That is a severe issue because getting free targeted traffic from search engines depends entirely on the keywords people enter to find you.
 Which keywords do people visit most?
 And which don’t receive visitors but would bring in more traffic?
 What’s the page rank of the keywords used?

 The information you get on the keyword usage helps you to know how your visitors use search engines to find your website, the terms they use, and how they use them.
 You need to use this information to effectively optimise your website with the right keywords to bring in more free, targeted visitors to your site.

 Exit links are links on your website which your visitors click to exit or leave your website.
 You need to find those links that people usually click and to consider the number of times they click on them.
 Do your visitors click on the websites to which you link?
 What are those links?
 Are they links you recommend or your advertising links?
 What does that mean to you?